arbenson/mrtsqr/README.md

 where _A_ is an _m-by-n_ matrix, and _b_ is an _m-by-1_ vector.
 When the number of rows of the matrix _A_ is much larger than the number of columns, then _A_ is called a _tall-and-skinny_ matrix because of its shape.

+The MapReduce codes implement several routines for computing the QR factorization of a tall-and-skinny matrix.
+We offer:

+* Cholesky QR
+* Direct TSQR (compute Q and R stably)
+* Indirect TSQR (compute only R or also compute Q = AR^{-1})

-The MrTSQR codes implement a routine to compute a QR factorization of a tall-and-skinny matrix using Hadoop's implementation of the MapReduce computational platform.
-The underlying algorithm for this implementation is due to Demmel et al. .
+We also implement Householder QR for performance comparisons only.
+The other algorithms are superior.
+The underlying algorithm for Direct and Indirect TSQR is due to Demmel et al. .
+We also provide a few basic computations:

+* B^T*A
+* A*B for A tall-and-skinny and B small and square

-Most codes are written in Python, and use the NumPy library for the numerical routines.
-This introduces a mild-ineffiency into the code, which we explore by studying three different packages to use Hadoop with Python: dumbo, pydoop, and hadoopy.
+Most codes are written in Python and use the NumPy library for the numerical routines.
+This introduces a mild-ineffiency into the code.
-The feathers library, which supplements dumbo, is used for the full TSQR computation.
 Some C++ implementations are also provided in the `mrtsqr/cxx` directory.

-This package describes the code and experiments used in the paper by Constantine and Gleich:
+The original paper by Constantine and Gleich is available at:

 * Tall and skinny QR factorizations in MapReduce architectures [[pdf](http://www.cs.purdue.edu/homes/dgleich/publications/Constantine%202011%20-%20TSQR.pdf)]